HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 This chapter will briefly introduce the newly added or optimized functions in HotDB Management V2.5.6.
 Please go to the specific function menu for details.

 - Add new functions including [visualized switching, repair, removal of IDC and IDC switching drill](#switching-removal-and-repair-of-idc) to improve the reliability and ease of use of IDC operation and reduce the operation and maintenance cost of cross-IDC operation;
 - Add the function of [Intelligent Inspection](#intelligent-inspection), which helps with the cluster inspection in database;
 - Add the function of [Platform Configuration Ddata Management](#platform-configuration-data-management).
 The management platform ConfigDB is able to support high availability switching and backup and restore of ConfigDB;
 - Add functions such as "Disable", "Comment", "Online time" in [User Management](#user-management);
 - Optimize the configuration function of some sharding functions, so that the [MATCH](#match) and [ROUTE](#route) type are able to support prefix/infix/suffix matching, and the [RANGE](#range) type to support the maximum and minimum boundary value matching;
 - Optimize the function of [Upgrade Center](#upgrade-center) to match the new JDK version in v.2.5.6 and the self-developed license;
 - Optimize the function of [Add New Table Configuration](#add-new-table-configuration): when adding new table configuration, all data nodes under the LogicDB will be associated by default;
 - Optimize the function of [Alert Type](#alert-type-description) in History Events, and add cluster election or switching reminders;
 - Optimize the function of [Update License](#upgrade-center) to adapt to the new self-developed encrypted authorization plan;
 - Optimize the [master/slave consistency detection](#masterslave-data-consistency-detection), and give a prompt to the tables that are not configured with switching functions or whose data sources are unavailable;
 - Optimize the function of [Config Checking](#config-checking), add checking item of whether to configure switching functions, and give warnings for the data nodes with replication relations that are not configured with switching functions;
 - Add the identification of whether the data of data sources are consistent on the data nodes in the [Logic Topological Graph](#logic-topological-graph);
 - Optimize the [high availability switching](#masterslave-switch) function of data source, and do compatibility processing for master_delay replication latency.
 Add "switching" button, you can cancel the switching task halfway via the button;

-- The [Topological Graph Alert Setting](#periodical-plan) is compatible with master_ delay configuration to make it within the aletrt range.
+- The [Topological Graph Alert Setting](#periodical-plan) is compatible with master_ delay configuration to make it within the alert range.
 Besides, add "Reset" button to the Topological Graph Alert Setting and Monitoring Panel Setting to restore the default configuration;
 - Optimize the page of [Compute Node Cluster Management](#compute-node-cluster) to unfold/hide more deployment info and improve the page access rate;
 - Optimize the function of [data unique constraint detection](#data-unique-constraint-detection) to make it compatible with prefix unique index;
 - Set the entrance for data sharding route periodical detection plan, data unique constraint periodical detection plan in the [Periodical Plan](#periodical-detection-setting) of the management platform;
 - Optimize the [user privilege](#database-user-management) table page, so that the privilege info of LogicDB can be directly seen on the page;
 - Optimize the function of [OEM Management](#_OEM_management_1), remove the original menu, and access it by hyperlink (also applicable to v.2.5.5);
 - Enhance the password strength of [database users](#database-user-management) (the password of database users shall be no less than 8 digits and must be composed of numbers and letters).
 - 增加管理[平台服务授权管理](#_管理平台许可证)功能，可限制可用计算节点集群组数和每组计算节点可用计算节点个数。

--

 ## Preface